Man charged with fatally stabbing girlfriend in SeaTac while holding 2-month-old baby

 He is being held in King County Jail without bail.
 He will next appear in court June 18.

 The King County Medical Examiner’s Office has not yet identified the victim.
-The documents say Jackson and the woman had been dating for about a year, and that Jackson stabbed her several times after she told him he wasn’t the father of their 2 1/2-year-old son.
+The documents say Jackson and the woman had been dating for about a year, and that Jackson stabbed her several times after she told him he wasn’t the father of their 2 1/2-month-old son.

 Deputies with the King County Sheriff’s Office responded to a 911 call around 8:30 p.m.
 Tuesday in the Willow Lake apartment complex in the 3000 block of South 208th Street.
 A crying woman who asked for help was only able to tell the dispatcher the street address for the apartment complex before the line went dead.